jleinonen/geogan/README.md

 ## Obtaining the data

 We are currently discussing the release of the radar training dataset with the provider.
-Unfortunately, running the training using this dataset will not be possible before the data is release.
+Unfortunately, running the training using this dataset will not be possible before the data is released.
 Information about data access will be added here once it's available.

 ## Obtaining the trained network